Nyumat/nyumat.github.io/README.md

 Even without thinking about what would concur if I tried to re-write the legacy JS code, I knew from the start there was no was it'd end well.
 When I first began development, I really only had the word Portfoilio stuck in my head and that's all I coded towards.
 Hence such a weird index for just 4 side-projects, lol.

 Have fun checking it out though!
-Custom Domain (nyumat.com) is coming soon.
+Custom Domain (nyumat.com) is coming very soon.

 # :)